 GPPN Annual Conference

-Last year's conference was hosted by the Sciences Po School of Public Affairs in Paris from 17-18 February 2017
+Hosted by the Sciences Po School of Public Affairs in Paris from February 17 to 18, 2017

 Keynote speakers and additional jury members included Dr. Richard Horton, Editor-in-Chief of The Lancet, Anne-Marie Idrac, Former French Minister of Transportation and Foreign Trade and Laurence Tubiana, President of the French Development Agency and the French Representative at the COP21.